How to Get Your Gift Baskets on Television

 My first time promoting was easier than I believed it would be.
 I aimed high when calling Food Network, and three months later, I was showing New Year’s gift baskets to 22 million viewers.
 That airing resulted in many calls and lots of orders.

-This past weekend I appeared on the lifestyle segment on WTNH, a popular television station in Connecticut.
+One recent weekend in October, I appeared on the lifestyle segment on WTNH, a popular television station in Connecticut.
 How did I succeed?

 - Timely subject matter.
-We’re going into the prime holiday season.
+October is close to the prime holiday season.

 - Connected with the host, who connected with her producer to get a “yes.”